Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Problem Description

 An estimator $\hat\btheta$ is said to be consistent (statistically consistent in norm) when $\lim_{n\rightarrow\infty}E_{\btheta_0}[\|\hat\btheta-\btheta_0\|^2 ] \rightarrow 0$.
 We will assume that $f$ is continuously differentiable in $\btheta$ for all $\bd$, and define the score function as $\bs\of{\bd,\btheta}=\nabla_{\btheta} \ell\of{\bd,\btheta}$.
 The Fisher information matrix \\$\bI\of{\btheta_0} = E_{\btheta_0}[\bs\of{\bD,\btheta_0}\bs\of{\bD,\btheta_0}^T]$ is assumed to exist and be invertible, and the notation ``$\overset{P}{\to}$''and ``$\overset{D}{\to}$'' will be used to describe convergence in probability and distribution respectively.

-For the problem addressed in this paper, the global minimum of the negative log-likelihood is unknown and only a local minimum $\hat\btheta$ is available, which is not necessarily equal to $\hat\btheta_{\mathrm{Global}}$.
-For example, the local minimum could be the limit of a convergent gradient descent algorithm.
-Given $\hat\btheta$, the local minimum testing problem is to decide between the two hypotheses
+For the problem addressed in this paper, the global maximum of the log-likelihood is unknown, and only a local maximum $\hat\btheta$ is available, which is not necessarily equal to $\hat\btheta_{\mathrm{Global}}$.
+For example, the local maximum could be the limit of a convergent gradient descent algorithm.
+Given $\hat\btheta$, the local maximum testing problem is to decide between the two hypotheses

 A test between $H_0$ and $H_1$ is defined as a binary valued function $\phi: \mathcal D \rightarrow \{0,1\}$ that maps the data $\bd $ to $0$ or $1$, indicating the decision $H_0$ or $H_1$, respectively.
 The accuracy of a test is measured by its probability of false alarm PFA=$E_{\btheta_0}[\phi|H_0]$ and its probability of detection PD=$E_{\btheta_0}[\phi|H_1]$.
 If for two tests $\phi_1$ and $\phi_2$ having identical PFA, PD of $\phi_1$ is greater than PD of $\phi_2$, then $\phi_1$ is said to be more powerful than $\phi_2$.